Home

 the king of the alley

-Top Cat was another television series produced by the Hanna-Barbera team.
+Top Cat was a television series produced by the Hanna-Barbera team.
 The series debuted on September 27, 1961, and there were a total of 30 episodes.

 Life in the alley